-Food: We understand that your athlete may want to have their own food and snacks can be a source of comfort for many children.
+Food: We understand that your athlete may want to have their own food and snacks.
 However, for pest control and sanitary purposes, please do not allow your athlete to bring food or snacks to camp.
 We’ll provide plenty of food throughout the day at our three meals and two snacks.
 Wildlife may be attracted to food and could pose a problem.
 If food or snacks are discovered, they will have to be confiscated.
 If your child has special medical dietary needs and you would like to send special food, ie gluten free energy bars, please contact camp staff and we can arrange for this to be stored in the camp pantry.

 Homesickness: For many children, homesickness may become an issue.
 If this is the case for your child, we ask that you please trust our staff to notice and address the issue appropriately.
 In most cases, children need a regimen of positivity, inclusivity, and a slate of activities to look forward to.
 It may feel like the obvious solution that a homesick child should call or text home but this often exacerbates the problem.
 It is quite common for kids to feel homesick around meal times, then feel totally fine an hour later once they are back in activities.
 If homesickness becomes an issue beyond our capabilities/strategies, we will contact you and ask for your personalized guidance.
-If that still doesn’t work, at that point it may be time to have your son or daughter speak with you on the phone and get your assessment on if he/she should be sent home.
+If that still doesn’t work, at that point it may be time to have your son or daughter speak with you on the phone and get your assessment on if he/she should go home.